Breaking: Assad Regime Falls

 we made clear from the start

-Our counter-ISIS to counter the support of local partners as well on the ground, their partners, never ceding an inch of territory.
+Second, We maintained our military presence in Syria, our counter-ISIS, to counter the support of local local partners as well on the ground, their partners, never ceding an inch of territory.

 Third, we've supported Israel's freedom of action against Iranian networks in Syria and against actors aligned with Iran who transported lethal aid to Lebanon.